 README_driftertrajWMLE_1.01.txt - Readme file for Argos-tracked ASCII files

 Queries, questions, comments, and the reporting of issues with these products should be directed to Drs.
 Rick Lumpkin, Shane Elipot, or Renellys Perez.
-If you would like e-mail notifications of updates to the hourly data set, send your request to Rick.Lumpkin "at" noaa.gov.
+If you would like to receive notifications of updates to the hourly data set, email your request to Dr. Rick Lumpkin.

 If you use this dataset in your studies and publications, please cite: